gabrielBusta/gabrielBusta.github.io/content/welcome-to-the-world-of-release-engineering.md

 - **Continuous Deployment (CD):** Continuous Deployment is the automated release of a software product.
 Imagine a conveyor belt in a factory continuously moving products to the shipping area; similarly, CD ensures that every change goes through all release phases with little human intervention.
 This means that new features, bug fixes, and updates are rapidly and reliably delivered, increasing the effectiveness of the engineering process.

-### **The Phases of a Firefox Release**
+### **The Firefox Release Train**

 [Firefox's approach to releases](https://whattrainisitnow.com/) is highly iterative and user-feedback driven, reflecting the changing nature of web browsers.
+The Phases of a Firefox Release are:

 1. [**Nightly:**](https://whattrainisitnow.com/release/?version=nightly) This initial phase, much like a rough draft, is crucial for spotting issues early, and is not yet fully tested.